You Won't Recognize SATC's Mr. Big With His Quarantine Buzzcut

 While some fans posted long strings of crying emojis in the comments section, most were in full support of Noth's new hair (or lack thereof).
 Even SJP seems to approve of the bald Mr. Big: “Why did you wait so long????” the actress quipped.

 Noth is certainly not alone in his decision to buzz his hair off while in quarantine.
-He joins the ranks of other classically-hot male celebs, who have also shaved their heads during isolation, like Armie Hammer's jaw-dropping Joe Exotic transformation and Blake Shelton's live haircut on The Tonight's Show.
-It's not too surprising, seeing as over the past few weeks, we've seen people start to panic-buy buzzers and pink hair dye.
+He joins the ranks of other classically-hot male celebs who have also shaved their heads during isolation, like Armie Hammer's jaw-dropping Joe Exotic transformation and Blake Shelton's live haircut on The Tonight's Show.
+It's not too surprising considering the growing number of people panic-buying buzzers and pink hair dye.

 For now, we're monitoring Hollywood's Biggest quarantine hair changes as they happen — while simultaneously reliving Carrie and Mr. Big's Manhattan romance through all six seasons of Sex And The City.